Custom Search

 The CBC, of course has a conflict of interest when reporting what the government of Canada is spending; after all the network collects approximately $1 billion a year of taxpayers’ money.
 The CBC has a vested interest in making it appear that the government is actually spending $13 billion on the military this year rather than over five years.
 The higher the government’s overall spending appears, the less it appears that the CBC CBC gets.

-Perhaps the network should be required to state that it receives public funding every time it reports on government spending.
-All in the name of fairness, of course.
+Perhaps the network should be required to state that it receives public funding every time it reports on government spending. all in the name of fairness, of course.